Six candidates are seeking three open seats on the Beecher City village board in Tuesday's election.

 Dail A. Schonschack: To continue to see improvements in park, cemetery and water issues.

-Leslie C. Wood: For me it is the village's infrastructure.
-In 2018, we had several water issues and dramatically affected some of the businesses and citizens.
+Leslie C. Wood: For me, it is the village's infrastructure.
+In 2018, we had several water issues that dramatically affected some of the businesses and citizens.
 Also, issues with property use/eyesores.
 Not only does multiple vehicles in various states of repair become unsightly to the neighbors but encourages vermin to take up residence, thus leading to potential health hazards.

 Christopher Haslett: No response.